-19 sports.
+22 sports.
 3 seasons.
 680 teams.
-The scale of cocurricular sport at Wesley inspires students of all abilities — from novice to elite — to discover and develop their sporting passions.
+The scale of cocurricular sport at Wesley inspires students of all abilities — from novice to elite — to discover and develop their sporting passions

-Cocurricular sport is compulsory from Years 5 to 12.
-From Year 7, students participate in the Associated Public Schools (APS) sports competition held on Saturday mornings and also in the Associated Grammar Schools of Victoria (AGSV) and APS girls sport competitions.
+Cocurricular sport is compulsory in Years 7 to 12.
+Students participate in the Associated Public Schools (APS) sports competition held on Saturday mornings and also in the Associated Grammar Schools of Victoria (AGSV) and APS girls sport competitions.

 Our sporting philosophy focuses on inclusion and participation and encourages all students to adopt a healthy and active lifestyle.

 Competitive sport within the APS helps students understand that success is about much more than winning or losing.
 No matter the outcome, students develop a sense of belonging, teamwork, cooperation and respect for others.

 ‘Through the Wesley Football program, I’ve worked with some great coaches who have taught me a lot about the game in general, as well as my own game.
 It’s been a real team effort and I thank everyone in the football program at Wesley for their support and for giving me the opportunity to realise my dream.’